RAS-University/robotic-courses/docs/MPC.md

   \]
 </div>

-It is beyound the scope of this lecture to derive the solution of this optimization problem, but the optimal control law is given by a state feedback law of the form:
+It is beyond the scope of this lecture to derive the solution of this optimization problem, but the optimal control law is given by a state feedback law of the form:
 <div>
   \[
     u(t) = -Kx(t) \tag{1.2.1} \label{eq:feedback_law_riccati}